kubedb/docs/docs/guides/elasticsearch/scaling/horizontal/overview.md

 # Elasticsearch Horizontal Scaling

-This guide will give an overview on how KubeDB Ops-manager operator scales up or down `Elasticsearch` cluster replicas of various component such as Combined, Broker, Controller.
+This guide will give an overview on how KubeDB Ops-manager operator scales up or down `Elasticsearch` cluster replicas of various components.

 ## Before You Begin